phaldaros/arm5e/FAQ.md

 ### Is there any recommended modules?

-- "Compendium folders" is highly recommended.
-It is heavily used to organize the system compendiums (abilities, spells,...) and will greatly improve your browsing experience. (https://foundryvtt.com/packages/compendium-folders)
 - If you want to contribute by adding and fixing errors in the system compendiums, Mana's compendium Importer can be useful to export an errata as json files and share them.(https://foundryvtt.com/packages/mkah-compendium-importer)
 - If you plan to contribute to the code, It is highly recommended to install the module "Developper Mode" (https://foundryvtt.com/packages/_dev-mode).
 Once enabled, it will give all kind of information and easy print out of documents in console.
 All debug traces are done with it, so they don't need to be removed immediately for release, it only logs when the dev mode is active.